bruab/onestar/_pages/subscribe-ty.md

 permalink: /subscribe-ty
 ---

-You'll get an email every monday, and automatically be entered to win merch every month.
+You'll get an email every monday.

 See you soon!